 Research efforts underway to stimulate myelin repair

 Scientists have discovered that the body heals some lesions naturally by stimulating oligodendrocytes in the area — or by recruiting young oligodendrocytes from further away — to begin making new myelin at the damaged site.
 However, this natural repair process is slow and incomplete.
-Scientists are investigating several different strategies for stimulating the repair of myelin, including finding ways to stimulate oligodendrocytes to produce myelin, and ways to protect oligodendrocytes and myelin from further damage.
+Scientists are investigating several different strategies for stimulating the repair of myelin, including testing existing drugs, finding ways to stimulate oligodendrocytes to produce myelin, and ways to protect oligodendrocytes and myelin from further damage.